Buffalo supermarket shooting: What do we know so far?

 Officials said the rifle Gendron used in the attack was purchased legally but the magazines he used for ammunition were not allowed to be sold in New York.

-After the shooting, Gedron appeared before a judge in a paper medical gown and was arraigned on a murder charge.
+After the shooting, Gendron appeared before a judge in a paper medical gown and was arraigned on a murder charge.

-A document circulated widely online seemingly outlines Gedron’s racist, anti-immigrant and antisemiticbeliefs.
+A document circulated widely online seemingly outlines Gendron’s racist, anti-immigrant and antisemitic beliefs.
 Among them was a desire to drive all people not of European descent from the U.S. The document seemed to draw inspiration from the gunman who killed 51 people at two mosques in Christchurch, New Zealand, in 2019.

 WHO ARE THE VICTIMS?